AGLDWG/iso19160-1-address-ont-nz-profile/README.md

-# ISO19160-1 Address ontologym - NZ Profile
+# ISO19160-1 Address ontology - NZ Profile
 This ontology an OWL ontology version of the New Zealand Profile of ISO 19160-1:2015 Addressing.

 The source of this ontology is the document "Address: Conceptual Model for New Zealand The New Zealand Profile of ISO 19160-1:2015 Addressing – Part 1: Conceptual Model", online at [http://standards.iso.org/iso/19160/-1/NZ Profile Specification 20151203.pdf](http://standards.iso.org/iso/19160/-1/NZ%20Profile%20Specification%2020151203.pdf).